 - Continual support until high school diploma or GED/HSED is earned

 Does Options Work?

-The Options program has proven to be effective and efficient at immediately impacting the school district’s achievement gap.
-Simply put: significantly more 5th year seniors are staying in programing and earning their diplomas, and fewer are dropping out.
+The Options program has proven to be effective and efficient at immediately impacting the school district’s opportunity gap.
+Simply put: significantly more 5th year seniors are staying in programming and earning their diplomas, and fewer are dropping out.

 Operation Fresh Start’s Options program is changing the dialogue regarding opportunities for students who do not complete high school in four years.
 There is now greater awareness in the community that the opportunity to complete high school does not end at 18 and there is enormous potential to improve our community by reaching out to those who have dropped out.

 If you would like to refer a young person who does not have his/her high school diploma or GED/HSED or if you are a youth who would like to finish your high school education, please contact: